iris-hep/func_adl/docs/xAOD/select.md

 # Using .Select()

 The foundation to building any query is the .Select() function.
 Without it no data will be returned!
-The examples on this page are designed showcase all the different uses and quirk of the .Select() function.
+The examples on this page are designed showcase all the different uses of the .Select() function.

 ## Objects that can be selection